MaineKuehn/indico_footer/docs/source/configuration.rst

 Configuring Links
 -----------------

-Each link consists of three settings.
+Each link consists of three settings:
-You can configure them separately.

 **Name**
    The link name as shown in the footer.